-Stress isn’t just unpleasant things like being laid off or going through a divorce, or coping with years like 2020 and 2021.
+Stress isn’t just unpleasant things like being laid off or going through a divorce, or coping with other difficult situations.
 It is also exciting things like visiting a new country, having a baby, starting a new job, or getting married.

 If you’ve been laid low by a bad cold after the holidays, you’ve already discovered that even the fun kind of stress can lower your immunity.

 Stress triggers the production of the stress hormone, cortisol.
 In short spurts, cortisol can boost your immunity by limiting inflammation.
 But if you experience continued stress over time, your bloodstream becomes infused with a steady onslaught of cortisol and that alters the immune system response, suppressing its ability to protect you from organisms that cause illness and disease.
 Too much cortisol decreases the body’s white blood cells.
 Particularly concerning is the reduction of the cells called “killer T cells” that your body needs to attack and dispose of virus-infected and cancerous cells.